 - NetBackup debug logs and reports

 - Sybase Backup Server log and messages

 - Minimizing timeout failures on large database restores

-- Minimizing loading and unloading of tapes for database backups for Windows and UNIX
+- Minimizing the loading and unloading of tapes for database backups

 - Delays in completion of backup jobs

 NetBackup debug logs and reports

 The NetBackup server and client software let you enable detailed debugging logs.
 The information in these log files can help you troubleshoot the problems that occur outside of either the database agent or the Sybase backup server.